neo-project/docs/en-us/sc/getting-started-2015.md

-# How to use C # to write ants intelligent contract for VS2015
+# How to use C # to write NEOs intelligent contract for VS2015

 We currently recommend C# for developing smart contracts (though we support or plan to support Java, Kotlin, Go, C/C + +, Python, JavaScript and other programming languages)